nkiib/Bookmarklet/README.md

 # Tlooks Bookmarklet Set

-This release includes four bookmarklet scripts that we find useful in our daily work.
+This repository includes four bookmarklet scripts that we find useful in our daily work.
 Each can be run by bookmarking "main.js" in your browser and calling the bookmarklet when needed.

-Here is a brief description of the four scripts included in this release.
+Here is a brief description of the four scripts included in this repository.

 * "Translate":This bookmarklet can be called to translate pages using Google Translate.
 * "last-mod":This bookmarklet can be called to display the date and time the site was last modified.